From the Great Famine in Cork to America

 1845-1849.
 The Irish Famine.
 Many thousands die in Cork.

 1847.
-Father and brother travelled to Canada.
+Her father Richard and brother Richard junior travelled to Canada.

 1850-52.
 Ellen Harris, Mary and her siblings travel to Toronto.